lavanack/laurentvanacker.com/Windows Powershell/Windows/Security/Convert-FromSecurityComplianceToolkit/readme.md

 To advance your Azure Machine Configuration implementation:

-1. **Transform DSC to Azure Machine Configuration**: Convert generated scripts to Azure-compatible packages
+1. **Transform DSC to Azure Machine Configuration**: Convert generated scripts to Azure-compatible packages by using
 2. **Deploy Configurations**: Use Azure Policy and Machine Configuration for compliance enforcement
 3. **Monitor Compliance**: Set up dashboards and reporting for security posture

+***All these steps are available in the [Microsoft Security Compliance Toolkit baselines with Azure Machine Configuration](https://github.com/lavanack/laurentvanacker.com/tree/master/Azure/Desired%20State%20Configuration/Azure%20Machine%20Configuration/Windows/Microsoft%20Security%20Compliance%20Toolkit) article***

 ### Additional Resources